Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 — Air in Blood Vessels:

-— Pulling of the dura in the saggital line will cause the air to enter the blood vessels
+— Pulling of the dura in the sagittal line will cause the air to enter the blood vessels

 — Skull Fractures:

-— Fractures of skull usually in the middle fossae may be produced due to partial sawing and forceful pull of the skull cap or due to partial sawing and then using chisel and hammer to loosen the skull cap.
+— Fractures of the skull, usually in the middle fossae, may be produced due to partial sawing and forceful pulling of the skull cap or due to partial sawing and then using a chisel and hammer to loosen the skull cap.

 — Visceral Damage: